AlexaCRM/alexacrm.github.io/datapress/using-twig/twig_introduction.md

 ### Specify fields to display

-When using the `expand` parameter, you can specify which fields to display.
+When using the `expand` filter, you can specify which fields to display.
 If you don’t specify any fields, all of them will be selected.
 Fields are specified as an array or a comma-delimited string.

 ```twig
 {%  set contact = entities.contact['ea8157fa-cc32-ef11-8409-000d3a38d58d']|expand('createdby','fullname,Id') %}